RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/teacher-sponsor-and-space.md

 You'll want to get your teacher sponsor to commit to providing a space twice a week after-school for at least an hour and a half (ideally two hours, so there's extra time for members to stay after meetings).

 The difficulty of getting a teacher sponsor varies widely school to school.
 At some schools you'll find a good teacher sponsor on your first try and at others it'll take talking to 5-6 teachers.
 The most important thing is to be persistent.

+> 📑 Refer to the [School Toolbox](https://school-toolbox.hackclub.com/) for more help on this topic